+- Monitor, analyze and clarify state and federal legislation of interest to our members. - Engage with legislators to inform them about the issues important to AMWUA including identifying and working with legislators to champion water issues.

-• Analyze and engage on state and federal legislation of interest to our members.
-Strategic Plan: Collaborate and Advocate for Solutions, Safeguard Water Supplies, Reinforce Groundwater Management
+Strategic Plan: Collaborate and Advocate for Solutions, Safeguard Water Supplies, Reinforce Groundwater Management, Prepare for Impacts of Drought & Shortage, Pursue Post-2025 Water Policy.